 Satellite, temporary, and off-site vaccination clinics play an important role in improving vaccination coverage rates and vaccinating hard-to-reach populations.
 These helpful tools were developed to help these clinics meet the unique challenges presented when providing services in these settings.

-Vaccination of healthcare personnel in long-term care facilities against influenza has been associated with reductions in all-cause mortality among patients and hospitalizations of individuals with influenza-like illness.
-This guidance was developed to help leaders and administrators of long-term care facilities increase the influenza vaccination coverage rates of their staff.
+Influenza vaccination of health care personnel in post-acute and long-term care facilities has been associated with reductions in all-cause mortality among patients and hospitalizations of individuals with influenza-like illness.
+These helpful tools were developed to help leaders and administrators in these facilities increase the influenza vaccination coverage rates of their staff.